aws-samples/non-profit-blockchain/ngo-fabric/README.md

 git clone https://github.com/aws-samples/non-profit-blockchain.git
 ```

-Download the model file for the new AWS Managed Blockchain service
+Download the model file for the new AWS Managed Blockchain service.
+This is a temporary step
+and will not be required once the `managedblockchain` service has been included in the latest CLI.

 ```
 cd ~